Trent Barrett: Coaching career

 On 23 July 2020, it was announced that Barrett would be the head coach of Canterbury-Bankstown from 2021 onwards on a three-year deal.
 Barrett began his head coaching role with an opening round defeat against Newcastle.
 In round 2 & 3 of the 2021 NRL season, Canterbury were kept scoreless by Penrith and Brisbane losing 28-0 and 24-0 respectively.
 This was the first time in the club's history they had been held scoreless in consecutive games.

-In round 4 of the 2021 NRL season, Canterbury were defeated 38-0 by South Sydney in the traditional Good Friday game.
+In round 4 of the 2021 NRL season, Canterbury were defeated 38-0 by the South Sydney Rabbitohs in the traditional Good Friday game.
 Canterbury became only the second team in the NRL era to lose three straight games without scoring a point after Cronulla who achieved this in the 2014 NRL season.
 It was also the worst start to a season by any team since Glebe in the 1928 NSWRFL season who managed to only score 12 points in their first four matches.

 In round 7 of the 2021 NRL season, Barrett earned his first win as Canterbury-Bankstown head coach after the club snapped a six-game losing streak to beat Cronulla-Sutherland 18–12.

-In round 16 of the 2021 NRL season, Canterbury were defeated 66-0 by Manly-Warringah.
+In round 16 of the 2021 NRL season, Canterbury were defeated 66-0 by the Manly Sea Eagles.
 It was Canterbury's third biggest defeat in their 86-year history.
 At the end of the 2021 NRL season, Canterbury finished last on the table and claimed their sixth Wooden Spoon after winning only three matches all year.

 On 16 May 2022, Barrett resigned from his role as head coach of the Canterbury-Bankstown Bulldogs.

 Barrett finished his tenure with the second lowest win percentage of any Canterbury coach since the clubs foundation in 1935 with 15.2 percent, only inaugural head coach Tedda Courtney had a lower win percentage with 12.5 percent.

 On 18 August 2022, Barrett signed with the Parramatta Eels as an assistant coach, starting in 2023.
+On 20 May 2024, Barrett was named interim head coach at the Parramatta club after Brad Arthur was terminated from the head coaching position.
+Barrett took over Parramatta with the team sitting 14th on the table.

+In Barrett's first game as interim head coach, Parramatta would lose 42-26 against the bottom placed South Sydney team who were missing eight players and only had one previous win to their name before the match.

+The following week, he earned his first win in charge as Parramatta upset top of the table Cronulla 34-22.

+Barrett would eventually guide Parramatta to a 15th placed finish at the end of the 2024 NRL season.

+In November 2024, Barrett joined the Brisbane Broncos as an assistant coach, ultimately becoming part of the club's 2025 premiership winning coaching staff.